Landscape picture

 • Create a dependency graph to understand system relationships: Visualize dependencies to manage changes effectively.

-• Implement proper logging and monitoring: Use tools like Winston and Prometheus to monitor system behavior.
+• Implement proper logging and monitoring: Use tools like new relic to monitor system behavior.

 • Establish clear deployment procedures: Define steps for deploying updates safely.